thingweb/node-wot/packages/node-wot-servient-launcher/README.md

 ## running

 ```
-//in a directoty with scripts
+//in a directory with scripts
 $ wot-servient
 ```

-## configuraion
+## configuration

 The default config is this: